atet/ggj2024/README.md

 Issue | Solution
 --- | ---
+**"Installed Phaser client on server and cannot connect to server through game"** | "Headless" Phaser configuration is not covered here, see [Headless Phaser](#headless-phaser) for more info
 **"Cannot connect to server/client!"** | You may also have to adjust your firewall settings to allow port 2567 (on the server) to be accessed externally, see [Firewall](#firewall)
 **"It's not working!"** | This concise tutorial has distilled hours of sweat, tears, and troubleshooting; _it can't not work_